asyrjasalo/dockoon/terraform/README.md

     tfvar . > environments/test.tfvars

-See `environments/*.example.tfvars` for examples to deploy in VNET or without.
+See `environments/*.example.tfvars` for examples to deploy in non-prod and prod.

 Validate and output upcoming changes for the environment: